The Lady in Me

 The Lady in Me is the third studio album by the American recording artist Meli'sa Morgan, released in 1990 on Capitol Records.
-The album was a commercial disappointment.
 The lead single, "Can You Give Me What I Want", became a top 30 hit on Billboards Top R&B Songs chart.
+The album was not as successful as Morgan's previous releases.

 Critical reception

 Ebony called the album "a delightful mixture of driving dance grooves and meaningful, romantic ballads."
+Alex Henderson of AllMusic wrote, "Unfortunately, the results are often unimpressive and disappointing."
+Henderson noted that the album does contain a few memorable songs, including "I'm Better Now" and "Don't You Know".